 - Perpetual Poverty: The Sarrazins, despite breeding horses, still rely on their aunt's loans to survive.

 - Pervert Revenge Mode: Maria judo throws a guy for attempting to cop a feel.

 - Plot Hole: How does Doctor Miller get the money to treat himself considering he's in the middle of nowhere, incapable of moving and in the hands of someone who won't move a finger for him without getting paid?

 - Posthumous Character: Frenchie King; Maria's parents, whose graves we catch a glimpse of.

 - Promotion to Parent: Maria acts very much like a mother to her brothers.

 - Pun-Based Title: Les Petroleuses.
-A 'petroleuse' was a certain type of very radical feminist who would commit arson.
-The title is a pun based on the fact that the movie's plot deals with petrol and very strong female characters.
+A 'petroleuse' was a French radical feminist who would commit arson.
+The title is a pun based on the fact that the movie's plot deals with petroleum and very strong female characters.

 - Really Gets Around: Frenchie King.
 The Lerois are all half-sisters.
 Do the math.